MohammadBnei/grpc-task-manager/exercice/Connect-user.md

 3. Inject the grpc user service inside your hero controller ([help](https://docs.nestjs.com/microservices/grpc#client)).
 4. Add a request to the user api, using find, to verify that the user exists before creating the hero.

+## 3. Protobuf Definition

+1. Add a `user_id` to the Find Hero Request message
+2. Add a service called UserHeroService
+3. Add a rpc function inside this service to fetch all user's hero
+4. Regenerate with `export.sh`

+## 4. User Api

+1. Add a hero api grpc config to the user-api grpc configuration
+2. Implement the UserHeroService function :
+   1. It will call the hero find rpc function
+   2. And return all the user's hero